genomicsITER/benchmarking/WGS/README.md

 # Whole genome sequencing

-For whole genome sequencing benchmarking we performed two PrecisionFDA challenges that took place in 2016: [Consistency](https://precision.fda.gov/challenges/consistency) and [Truth](https://precision.fda.gov/challenges/truth) Challenges.
-The goal of these two challenges is to improve quality standards in order to achieve more accurate and consistent results in the context of genetic tests.
-The main structure of both challenges is very similar but, there are a few changing details.
+For whole genome sequencing benchmarking we performed three PrecisionFDA challenges: [Consistency](https://precision.fda.gov/challenges/consistency) and [Truth](https://precision.fda.gov/challenges/truth) Challenges in 2016, and [Truth Challenge V2](https://precision.fda.gov/challenges/10) in 2020.
+The goal of these three challenges is to improve quality standards in order to achieve more accurate and consistent results in the context of genetic tests.
+The main structure of the challenges is very similar but, there are a few changing details.

 ### Consistency Challenge